Category: Portrait Of An Adoption

 The Truth Shall Set You Free

+Collected in The Smudged Hyphen (2026).
 The ring lies on the ledge inside the shower stall.
 I remember to bring it outside when I am done.
 I wipe it dry and inspect it in the flickering bathroom light.
 Teal and silver, it is nondescript.
 I slip it on my finger, it is loose.
-I slide it into my pocket when dressed…
+I slide…

 -